 When it comes to understanding why bullies target specific kids, it’s important to move past the usual stereotypes.
 As a society, kids have been taught that weak, overweight or socially challenged individuals are worthy of scorn and disregard.
 As a result, they feel free to bully anyone who falls into these categories.

 People also wrongly believe targets of bullying somehow bring bullying on themselves.
-Their thought is that if the targets were stronger or different in some way then they wouldn’t be bullied.
+Their believe if the targets were stronger or different in some way then they wouldn’t be bullied.
 They also believe that if targets want to be accepted by society and free from bullying they should change.

 Meanwhile, other people wrongly assume that targets deserve the bullying.
 They feel that targets are too sensitive, unstable or whiners and that if they were stronger they wouldn’t be bullied.